croquet/croquet-for-unity-guardians/README.md

 Our initial C4U applications - including Guardians - come with two alternative ways to specify the Session Name:

 * **The Session Chooser scene**.
 Loading the scene `SessionChooser.unity` into the editor and pressing play will bring up a simple UI that allows you to select an integer (0 to 100) to act as the session's "name".
-Hitting the Start button in that UI then loads the Guardians scene, supplying the selected name.
+Hitting the Start button in that UI then loads the Guardians scene, supplying the selected name.  _Note: for this scene hand-off to work, the Guardians scene must have the index `1`.
+This can be confirmed in the `Build Settings` dialog._

     The Session Chooser can optionally be included in a build (see "Making Sharable Builds" below).

 * **"Default Session Name" property**.
 If the Guardians scene is _not_ started by way of the Session Chooser, C4U will use whatever value is found in the **Default Session Name** property of the scene's `Croquet Bridge`.